headphonejames/you-are-interesting-hugo/content/en/what-and-who.md

 I recenetly determined my purpose in life is _fun and connection_.
 I am generally up for fun, as long as its not loud fun. {{< icon "guitar" >}}

 # Where is this going down?
 The first iteration of this experiment is taking place at [KubeCon](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/).
-I will setup my booth near the [G-Research Open Source Systems](https://gresearchoss.io/) table in the exhibition hall during random hours of the day.
+I will setup my booth near the [G-Research Open Source Systems](https://gresearchoss.io/) table in the exhibition hall.